RealFX-Code/card.realfx.rocks/README.md

 ## Found an issue?

 I encourage you to make an issue in this repository, so I can fix the issue.
-Or if you feel like it, make a pull request!
+Or if you're **really** cool, make a pull request fixing the issue!

 rlfx (c) 2022